jdgarwick/SonicPi/README.md

 We've already seen `rrand`, but let's run over it again.
 It returns a random number between two values exclusively.
-That means it will never return either the top or bottom number - always something in between the two.
+That means it will never return either the top or bottom number - always something in between.
 The number will always be a float - meaning it's not a whole number but a fraction of a number.
 Examples of floats returned by `rrand(20, 110)`: